kxgh/urlmon/README.md

 # REST API

 The REST API to urlmon is described below.
-Note that all API requests should have user's authentication access token in `Authorized` header.
-Unauthorized result in 403 or 401 error. urlmon will let you know if a user exists by responding with a 401 code if unauthorized and 404 if no such user exists.
-However, it will not let you probe for endpoints: urlmon responds with 403 on both unauthorized or not found.
+Note that all API requests should have user's authentication access token in `Authorized` header. urlmon will let you know if an entity exists by responding with a 401 code if unauthorized and 404 if no such target exists.

 ## Get list of user's endpoints